Linnae Harper

-Linnae Harper (born January 31, 1995) is an American professional basketball player who is currently a free agent.
+Linnae Harper (born January 31, 1995) is an American professional basketball player.
 She completed her college education at Ohio State University.
 She completed her high school education at Whitney M. Young High School in Chicago, Illinois.
 She has played on seven USA Basketball teams in Americas and world competition.

 Early life

 Harper was born on January 31, 1995, to Ericka Harper and Xavier Treadwell.

 High school career

 Harper played for Whitney M. Young High School for four years, winning the city title each year, and the Class 4A state championship in 2012.
-She was named a WBCA All-American, and participated in the 2013 WBCA High School All-America Game where she scored 8 points.
+She was named a WBCA All-American and participated in the 2013 WBCA High School All-America Game where she scored 8 points.
 She was also named a McDonald's All-American, and played in the McDonald's All-American game.

 USA Basketball

 3x3 U18 2011

 The inaugural 3x3 U18 World Championship was held in 2011.
 The event, originally called the Youth World Championship, was held in Rimini, Italy.
-Harper was named to the team, along with teammates Kaela Davis, Rebecca Greenwell and Taya Reimer.
+Harper was named to the team, along with teammates Kaela Davis, Rebecca Greenwell, and Taya Reimer.
 The team won their first three matches easily, reaching 21 points before their opponent reached double-digits.
 Taya Reimer suffered an ankle injury in the game against Guam, and was unable to play in the remainder of the competition.
 Despite playing with three players, the USA team beat Italy by a score of 16–13.
 On the second day, the three remaining players won their first two games, then managed to beat the Czech Republic in two overtimes.
 They were now 7–0, and qualified for the medal rounds.

 The semi-final was a rematch of the game against Italy.
-Less than two minutes into the game, Greenwell injured her knee, and was unable to continue.
+Less than two minutes into the game, Greenwell injured her knee and was unable to continue.
 The USA team played on, now playing with just two players against three.
 Despite that, they managed to take the game to overtime, where they lost 21–19.
 This left them scheduled to play Japan for the bronze medal, but with only two players, the team forfeited due to injury.
 Officially, the USA team finished fourth, but FIBA awarded the team an honorary bronze medal.